 The region has important World Heritage sites such as Hadrian’s Wall and Durham Cathedral and Castle, alongside major National Trust sites such as Wallington Hall and Cragside.
 There are, of course, numerous historic castles and areas of outstanding natural beauty, including the north Pennines in Northumberland National Park and the Northumberland coast.
 The Northumberland countryside is also home to large quantities of prehistoric rock art.
 The urban heritage of the region is also significant, in particular in the eighteenth-century heart of Newcastle and the medieval buildings of Newcastle and nearby Durham City.
 Additionally, the region has strong intangible heritage traditions relating to music, dance, agriculture and sport.

-Tyne and Wear Museums (TWM), England’s largest local authority service, operates 13 museums across the region, including the University’s Hatton Gallery and Great North Museum.
-TWM cares for internationally important collections relating to art, natural history, science, social history, military history, transport, ethnography.
+Tyne and Wear Archives and Museums (TWAM), England’s largest local authority service, operates several museums across the region.
+TWAM cares for internationally important collections relating to art, natural history, science, social history, military history, transport, ethnography.
 We have strong links with the spectacular Bowes Museum, Hartlepool Historic Quay, the Centre for Life and Beamish, the largest open-air museum in the world.

 An extensive account of the city and the region is available in the University's City Life! portal.